worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 psql -h 127.0.0.1 -c "create database appdb;"
 ```

 The first line starts our database, and the last two create a Postgres instance usable by `runner` and within that, a database named `appdb`.
-Both of these lines will fail on subsequent runs of `start.sh`, so we don't need to worry about overwriting our database every time we run our repl.
+Both of these lines will fail on subsequent runs of `start.sh` ( if the database has already been created ), so we don't need to worry about overwriting our database every time we run our repl.

 The code for starting nginx is simpler: